Prepare yourself as you’re about to discover the 3 coolest hostels in Chiang Mai, plus many more gorgeous hostels with design, comfort and good vibes.

 Because, well, it’s one of the coolest party hostels in all Thailand.

 Best places in Chiang Mai for Solo Travellers

 Hopefully, it has already become apparent that there are many, many social hostels in Chiang Mai.

 If you’re travelling solo you may well be looking for the best hostels to meet people in Chiang Mai.
-This is where we’ve done the hard work for you!

 First off is The Cabin Backpackers Hostel is one of the best Backpackers hostel in Chiang Mai– a chilled, social environment created with solo travellers in mind.